Wal33D/manic_vscode_extension/docs/game-reference/format/sections/lavaspread.md

 - Tile delay: 30 seconds
 - Per phase: 20-40 seconds (10×2 to 10×2×2)
 - **Total**: 170-250 seconds

+## Special Notes

+- There is no known macro that returns the number of active erosions (unlike landslides which have `EventLandslide_C`)
+- Erosion tiles may be internally grouped at 0.1 second intervals

 ## Map Design Tips